ryj1023/Discover-The-Music-App/README.md

 <h1>Technical</h1>

-The app is built in jQuery uses AJAX calls to *TasteKid*, *Bands In Town*, and *Spotify*'s APIs to return data.
+The app is built in jQuery uses AJAX calls to *Tastekid*, *Bands In Town*, and *Spotify*'s APIs to return data.
 It is fully responsive and fit for any device.

 <h1>Upcoming Features</h1>

-Some of the upcoming features include user profiles with custom settings, using NodeJS, MongoDB, and ExpressJS.
-There will also be a blog section which allows the user to create a profile and publish their own work on any topic of their choosing.
+* User search storage for with back end functionality using the MEAN stack.
+* Additional search results if a user is looking for a specific band or artist.